 The first service is at 8:00am and is in traditional language, using language like that of the King James Bible.
 The service is all said, with no hymns or music.
 The general feel of the service is one of reflection and quiet.
 Generally the attendance at the service is around 30 persons, so in that, it feels a bit more private because of the empty pews (our church sits 290).
 This service usually lasts about 45 minutes.
 For your convenience there is a nursery provided for this service.

-If you are interested, our Christian education program begins at 9:30am.
-In the time after the 8:00 service and the start of Sunday School, we offer a continental breakfast of pastries, juice and coffee.
+Our Christian education program begins at 9:30am.
+We offer a continental breakfast of pastries and coffee.
 There is Sunday morning Christian education for all ages.
 The children’s classes meet downstairs, and any of our parishioners can show you and your children the way.
 Upstairs, we have High School and adult classes.